-You’ve made it through the week with your healthy eating plan intact.
-Acai bowls for pretending you’re having a balanced breakfast, salads for lunch, and all of the grain bowls for dinner.
-Five days in and you’re feeling pretty damn proud of yourself.
-But then you realize it’s about to be the weekend, and that means one thing: brunch.
+You’ve made it through the workweek without deviating from your healthy eating plan.
+Acai bowls for balanced breakfasts, salads for lunch, and grain bowls for dinner.
+Five days in you’re feeling pretty damn proud of yourself.
+But then you realize it’s about to be the weekend, and that means brunch.

-Trying to get through brunch without consuming a giant stack of pancakes and an even larger mound of bacon can be tough.
-But not impossible.
-So next time the group text about the plan for Sunday morning arrives and you want to keep your healthy eating streak going, take charge and suggest one of these spots.
-Be warned - just because there are healthy options at these spots doesn’t mean there aren’t plenty of unhealthy options too.
-Not ordering the pastries for the table is on you.
+Trying to get through brunch without consuming a giant stack of pancakes, two large potatoes in hashbrown form, a heap of bacon, or all of the above.
+But it’s not impossible.
+Next time the group text about the plan for Sunday morning arrives and you want to keep your healthy eating streak going, take charge and suggest one of these spots with plenty of healthy breakfast options.

 The OG LA healthy-ish brunch spot, Sqirl has you covered with all the alternative grain bowls your heart desires.
 The sorrel rice pesto bowl is the classic move, but the brown rice porridge or braised chickpeas are excellent alternatives when you’re back for the 10th time this year.
 You will be lining up for an eternity on weekends (and then hovering for a table), but heads up: the menu is the same during the week too.